Balla05/galleria/README.md

 # galleria

-A very simple responsive css gallery using CSS grids.
+A very simple responsive gallery using CSS grids.